 To help you with this process, we’ve put together a number of issues and boards in your personal HR project.
 Those can give you a general guidance on the way forward, but you are free to set up your own personal goals in that project.
 This is less about tracking you and more about being able to help you with needed resources and to show you shortcuts that worked for the rest of the team.
 Those issues can be as small as figuring out how to set up alerts in Splunk or as big as learning a new language.
 We do not have any strict rules about moving up the career ladder, but acquiring skills in at least one of the skill tracks is essential to your growth within Inca.

-Engineers: code is only the beginning If you were hired as a software engineer, you’re now surrounded by a multidisciplinary group of experts in all kinds of fields—creative, legal, financial, even aviation.
-Take advantage of this fact whenever possible: the more you can learn about the mechanics, vocabulary, and analysis within other disciplines, the more valuable you become.
+Engineers: code is only the beginning If you were hired as a software engineer, you’re now surrounded by a multidisciplinary group of experts in all kinds of fields — creative, legal, financial, even aviation.
+Take advantage of this fact whenever possible: the more you can learn about other disciplines, the more valuable you become.

-For more fundamental development, feel free to use our library if you want to learn more about Business, Software Development, IT Security, Blockchain, or other relevant to Inca areas.
+For more fundamental development, feel free to use our library if you want to learn more about Business, Software Development, IT Security, AI, Finance, Blockchain, or other relevant areas.

 Responsibilities and Functional Teams